A weighted composition semigroup related to three open problems: The semigroup

 \section{The semigroup $\mathcal{W}=(W_n)_{n\in\mathbb{N}}$}

-We first establish an adjoint formula for the elements of the semigroup $\mathcal{W}$ which will be used throughout the rest of this work. \begin{thm} For any $f\in H^2$ and $n\in\mathbb{N}$, the adjoint of $W_n$ is given by
+We first establish an adjoint formula for the elements of the semigroup $\mathcal{W}$ which will be used throughout the rest of this work.
+We omit the straightforward proof. \begin{lem} For any $f\in H^2$ and $n\in\mathbb{N}$, the adjoint of $W_n$ is given by